thillRobot/ros_workshop/module9/tutorial9_lx_robot/tutorial9_lx_robot.md

 ### Step 1 - obtain ip addresses

 The ip addresses of both computers must be known to begin.
 Power on and log into `lx_robot` and run the following command to obtain the ipv4 address.
-This step is only required if the address of the robot changes which may happen occasionally when using DHC (dynamic host configuration protocol).
+This step is only required if the address of the robot changes which may happen occasionally when using DHCP(dynamic host configuration protocol).

 ```
 ip a